Guide to disputing parking tickets in every city & state and winning

 If you want to take the citation to court, it is vital to consider:

-- Accuracy of violation your parking infraction describes
+- The accuracy of the situation your parking citation describes

-- If there is any evidence that supports you fighting your citation
+- If there is any evidence that supports your case

 How much time does DoNotPay save?

 On average, DoNotPay can save you half a day’s worth of work.
-If you do things manually, you can spend over half of your day gathering evidence, collecting witness statements, taking everything to appeal, waiting in lines, writing checks, and mailing letters.
-Sometimes, this process is even longer, depending on the country or the state you reside in.
+If you do it all yourself, you can spend over half of your day gathering evidence, collecting witness statements, taking everything to appeal, waiting in lines, writing checks, and mailing letters.
+Sometimes, this process takes even longer, depending on the country or the state in which you reside.

-Whenever possible, choose the quickest option of challenging a parking infraction.
+Choose the quickest option of challenging a parking infraction and go with DoNotPay.
 Missing a day of work and having to make it up will cost you more in the long run.

 Will DoNotPay help me fight parking infractions from private companies?